QuantiusBenignus/BlahST/README.md

 #### PREREQUISITES:
 - zsh or bash command line shell installation on a Linux system running any modern desktop environment.
-- working [whisper.cpp installation](https://github.com/ggerganov/whisper.cpp) or a listening whisper.cpp server on your LAN/localhost (see network-transcription [section](./API_TRANSCRIBE.md))
+- working [whisper.cpp installation](https://github.com/ggerganov/whisper.cpp) or a listening whisper.cpp server on your LAN/localhost (see network-transcription [section](./API_TRANSCRIBE.md)), or optionally a  [downloaded](https://huggingface.co/Mozilla/whisperfile/tree/main)  whisperfile.
 - The orchestrator tool **wsi** or **wsiml** from this repository **must be placed in your $HOME/.local/bin/ folder or elsewhere in your $PATH** (The installation script `install-wsi` handles most of these).
 - recent versions of 'sox', 'xsel' (or 'wl-copy' on Wayland) command-line tools from your system's repositories.
 -  A working microphone